Wine Ink: Tips for holiday wines

 Recommended Stories For You

 And you need not spend a fortune on your wines.
 If you want to impress with your best wines from the cellar, good on you, as the Kiwis say.
-But as long as you put a little effort into buying affordable, quality wines people will appreciate it.
+But as long as you put a little effort into buying affordable, quality wines, people will appreciate it.
 No plonk, but you don't need to break the bank either.
 For under $20 a bottle you can find fine wines for your holiday gathering.

 Oh, and one other thing.
-I have long been a proponent of drinking American made wines on this most American of holidays.
-In the past, I have made recommendations for sparklers from New Mexico (Gruet), New York Riesling (Dr. Konstantin Frank), and Pinot Noir from Oregon (Sineann).
+I have long been a proponent of drinking American-made wines on this most American of holidays.
+In the past, I have made recommendations for sparklers from New Mexico (Gruet), New York riesling (Dr. Konstantin Frank), and pinot noir from Oregon (Sineann).

 But this year, especially, I am going urge that we all buy wines specifically from those areas in Northern California that were affected by the fires.
 Now, more than ever, they can use your support.
 And uncorking a wine from a region that underwent hardship is a great way to focus the mind and give thanks for our own good fortune.

 So, here are a few suggestions.
 Begin with some bubbles.
-Domaine Chandon is a French-owned Champagne house, but their Yountville, California outpost is a Napa Valley institution.
+Domaine Chandon is a French-owned Champagne house, but their Yountville, California, outpost is a Napa Valley institution.
 Start your holiday gathering with the sweetly packaged Domaine Chandon Limited Edition Brut.
-Around $30 a bottle, this crisp and clean sparkling wine is made using the classic Methode Champenoise from the three traditional Champagne grapes — Chardonnay, Pinot Noir and Pinot Meunier.
+Around $30 a bottle, this crisp and clean sparkling wine is made using the classic Methode Champenoise from the three traditional Champagne grapes — chardonnay, pinot noir and pinot meunier.

 Let's move on to a Chardonnay.
 La Crema in Sonoma is perhaps the most reliable producer of California Chardonnay from many regions, but I am partial to the 2015 Sonoma Coast Bottling.
 For around $20 a bottle, winemaker Elizabeth Grant-Douglas produces a wine worth twice as much.
 Soft and round in the mouth, this is a rich, food friendly wine that will be versatile enough for the majority of your holiday offerings.

 Finally, for a red wine, keep in mind that turkey, unless heavily spiced or perhaps fried, is a mild enough bird to pair well with many grapes.
 But because we all want a wine that impresses, I am going to recommend a 2014 La Follette North Coast Pinot Noir.
-While this Sonoma County winery specializes in pricy single vineyard pinot noir, this bottling is a blend from many of the small family-owned vineyards that they source.
+While this Sonoma County winery specializes in pricey single vineyard pinot noir, this bottling is a blend from many of the small family-owned vineyards that they source.
 For $20, it provides a perfect medium-bodied pinot experience.

 Whatever you decide to drink, have a joyous and grateful Thanksgiving.